openvitae-tech/scorm-package/README.md

       gem build scorm_package
    ```

-2. Add this line to your application's Gemfile:
+2. Add this line to your host application's Gemfile:

    ```ruby
     # ..existing gems